 1a.
 Name of the Risk Retention Group as it appears on its Certificate of Authority:

-1b. :
+1b.
+Address of the Risk Retention Group:

+1c.
+NAIC Company Code:

 1d.
 FEIN:

-ef
+1e.
+State of domicile, date licensed and date chartered:

+1f.
+Primary contact person for state of domicile to whom questions regarding the Risk Retention Group should be addressed (include name, phone number and email address):

 List any other name(s) by which the Risk Retention Group is known or may be doing business in this State or any other state:

-Risk Retention Group is chartered and licensed as a liability insurance company under the laws of the State of , and is authorized to engage in the following lines and/or classifications of insurance under the laws of its chartering State:
+The Risk Retention Group is authorized to engage in the following lines and/or classifications of liability insurance under the laws of its chartering State:

+Give a general description of the liability insurance coverages the Risk Retention Group plans to write in the state it is registering to do business in.